 The new prescribed form should be used for all ASTs in existence after 1 October 2018.
 However this is not necessary for statutory periodic tenancies that continue following the expiry of a fixed term AST granted prior to 1st October 2015.

-Section 21 notice cannot be given within four months of the start of the tenancy.
+Notice cannot be given to evict a tenant within four months of the start of the tenancy.
 This includes replacement tenancies (where a new agreement is made between the same parties for the same premises).
 There is also a six month time limit on possession proceedings from the date that the notice is given.